psychbruce/bruceR/README.md

 2. It would be better to update R to its [latest version](https://www.r-project.org/).
 3. It would be better to download and install [Rtools.exe](http://cran.r-project.org/bin/windows/Rtools/) on Windows system.
 4. If you see a dialog asking “Do you want to install from sources the package which needs compilation”, it would be better to **choose “No”** (to save your time).
-5. If you fail to install, please read carefully the warning messages and find out the key R package(s) leading to the failure, and then **manually uninstall and re-install these R packages** and retry the main installation.
+5. If you fail to install, please read carefully the warning messages and find out the key R package(s) causing the failure, **manually uninstall and reinstall these R packages**, and then retry the main installation.

 ### Citation